chriskrycho/v5.chriskrycho.com/site/journal/2020/crew-dragon-fanfare/day-8.md

 ### Dorico

 Scoring in [Dorico] is great!
 I’ve made good use of their 30-day trial, and I will definitely be purchasing [Dorico Pro][compare].
 I intend to have a full review up in the next week or so, now that I’ve actually worked start to finish on a piece in it.
-The thing that continues to amuse me most is something that caught my attention within the first day or so of scoring with Dorico: despite not having used [Sibelius] in earnest in over a decade,
+The thing that continues to amuse me most is something that caught my attention within the first day or so of scoring with Dorico: despite not having used [Sibelius] in earnest in over a decade, I still reach for its keyboard shortcuts sometimes!

 [Dorico]: https://new.steinberg.net/dorico/
 [compare]: https://new.steinberg.net/dorico/compare-editions/